 Store idle pallets outside

-- Outside storage of idle pallets is the preferred method from a fire protection standpoint.
-By locating pallets outside, away from buildings and other exposures, property loss from a pallet fire will be restricted to the pallets.
+- To help prevent fires, store idle pallets outside.
+By keeping pallets outside in a secured location, away from buildings and other exposures, property loss from a pallet fire will be restricted to the pallets.

 - All outdoor piles must be separated from other combustible storage and buildings by 50 feet (15 metres).